openlyrics/openlyrics/docs/source/dataformat.rst

 and more data will be added.
 This could help users distinguish different versions of the same song.

-This element can contain any arbitrary text which could help the user to distinguish various song versions.
+This tag can contain any arbitrary text which could help the user to distinguish various song versions.

 It could contain for example a version number::